The First Day

 onezen-one, onezen-two, onezen-three .... onezen-eleven, twozen (20);

-Yes, some of these sound quite awful, and need to be turned into proper English by knocking off the corners and rubbing them down with emery paper; so let's suggest "semzen" for 70, "levzen" for E0?
-But they'll do for the moment so we can demonstrate our ideas.
-(Any suggestions for names, especially "gross"?
-Check out those made by some of our readers on site - no two the same ... some at suggestions).
+Yes, some of these sound quite awful, and need to be turned into proper English by knocking off the corners and rubbing them down with emery paper; (how about "semzen" for 70, "levzen" for E0?
+See some suggestions.)
+But they'll do for the moment so that we can demonstrate our ideas.
+(Any other suggestions for names?
+Especially "great gross", and "gross"- for which I'm using "zandred" here.
+Check out those made by some of our readers on site and more in the Dozenal Forum).

 So what time is it by our clock?

-For the moment let's divide the hour into twelve "primes" and the "prime" into twelve "minits".
-We can say that the time on the clockface is "twozen minits past ten", or as "ten point two hours" or as "ten hours twozen".
-(The minit is divided further into *100 tim, one gross tim.)
+For the moment let's divide the hour into twelve "primes" and the "prime" into twelve "ticks".
+We can say that the time on the clockface is "twozen ticks past ten", or as "ten point two hours" or as "ten hours twozen".
+(The tick is divided further into *100 tim, one zandred tim.)